Most Gun-Friendly States in 2024

 In 2016, Missouri modified its right to self-defense laws to include no duty to retreat.
 Residents may not be prosecuted if acting in defense of themselves or another and their property per current state laws[87].

-Missouri’s governor, Mike Parsons, is a former law enforcement member and lifetime NRA member and has continually expressed support[91] for upholding the 2nd Amendment.
+Missouri’s governor, Mike Parsons, is a former law enforcement officer and lifetime NRA member who has continually expressed support for upholding the Second Amendment.[88]
 At this time, we’re confident Missouri will remain high on the list of best states for gun owners.

 #5 Mississippi

-Mississippians will enjoy permitless carry, and those over the age of 18 will also enjoy the state’s open carry legislation.
-Civilians who would like a firearm permit[92] must take an 8-hour training course, but that also means they can lawfully carry firearms in 35 other states (Mississippi recognizes CCWs from all 50 states).
+As yet another Constitutional Carry state, Mississippians also will enjoy permitless carry, and those over the age of 18 will also enjoy the state’s open carry legislation, while those over 21 can conceal carry.
+Civilians interested in obtaining a firearm permit[89] must take an 8-hour training course, but that also means they can lawfully carry firearms in 35 other states.
+Mississippi recognizes CCWs from all 50 states.
 Those who wish to carry in restricted locations can apply for an enhanced carry permit as well.

 Those acting lawfully and in defense of life may be protected from prosecution under the state’s stand-your-ground laws.
 Mississippi also has no duty to retreat[92] when a reasonable person would believe their life was at stake.